ddev/ddev.com/src/content/blog/sharing-a-ddev-local-project-with-other-collaborators.md

 ---
-title: "DDEV share: Sharing a DDEV-Local project with other collaborators in real time"
+title: "DDEV share: Sharing a DDEV project with other collaborators in real time"
 pubDate: 2020-03-17
 summary: How to share a local DDEV project with others.
 author: Randy Fay